Nurturing Health: Tackling Childhood Obesity in Simple Steps

 Physical education programsIncreased physical activity levels.

-School policies and practicesCreating a supportive environment for healthy choices.
+School policies and practicesCreating a supportive space for better decisions.

 Promote Physical Education: